• Department of Breast Surgery, The 940th Hospital of Joint Logistics Support Force of Chinese People’s Liberation Army, Lanzhou 730050, P. R. China;

 Export PDF Favorites Scan Get Citation

-Objective To summarize and review the clinical translational research progress of cancer-associated fibroblasts (CAFs) in triple-negative breast cancer (TNBC), aiming to provide new ideas for the treatment of TNBC.
+Objective To summarize and review the clinical translational research progress on cancer-associated fibroblasts (CAFs) in triple-negative breast cancer (TNBC), aiming to provide new ideas for the treatment of TNBC.
 Method Relevant literature on studies of CAFs in TNBC in recent years was retrieved and reviewed.
-Results As the most important stromal cell component in the tumor microenvironment (TME), CAFs participate in tumor growth, invasion, immune suppression, and treatment resistance by secreting cytokines, chemokines, and remodeling the extracellular matrix.
-Based on this, the clinical translational strategies of CAFs in TNBC mainly include targeting CAFs markers and their oncogenic pathways, inhibiting or reversing the activation and recruitment of CAFs, and novel treatment methods such as photothermal therapy.
-Conclusions In the face of clinical treatment challenges such as drug-resistant TNBC, the research on CAFs provides new ideas for solving the complexity of the TME.
-Although targeting CAFs faces challenges due to their heterogeneity, it has been confirmed in current clinical research and trials that the combination of targeting CAFs with immunotherapy, chemotherapy, etc. is feasible, and it is expected to become a new treatment mode for TNBC.
+Results As the most important stromal cell component in the tumor microenvironment (TME), CAFs participate in tumor growth, invasion, immune suppression, and therapy resistance by secreting cytokines and chemokines and remodeling the extracellular matrix.
+Based on this, the clinical translational strategies targeting CAFs in TNBC mainly include targeting CAFs-specific markers and their oncogenic pathways, inhibiting or reversing CAFs activation and recruitment, and developing novel therapies such as photothermal therapy.
+Conclusions In the face of clinical challenges such as therapy-resistant TNBC, research on CAFs provides new insights for addressing the complexity of the TME.
+Although targeting CAFs is challenging due to their heterogeneity, current clinical research and trials have confirmed that combining CAFs-targeting strategies with immunotherapy or chemotherapy is feasible.
+This approach is expected to become a new treatment modality for TNBC.

 Copyright ? the editorial department of CHINESE JOURNAL OF BASES AND CLINICS IN GENERAL SURGERY of West China Medical Publisher.
 All rights reserved